 Instructor: Dr. Israel Waismel-Manor

-4018 Amadrega Bldg.

 wisrael@poli.haifa.ac.il

-Office Hours: Tuesday 12:00-13:00

 Course Description and Expectations

-This course is a concise overview of the American political system.
-During our meetings we will examine its constitutional framework (federalism, separation of powers, civil rights and liberties), the formal institutions which shape the public debate (the Presidency, Congress, and the Courts), the issues at the heart of this debate (both domestic and foreign policy), the other key players in the political arena (public opinion, parties, the media and interest groups) and the ways in which these issues are decided (legislation, campaigns and elections).
+This course will provide a concise overview of the American political system.
+During our meetings we will examine its constitutional framework (federalism, separation of powers, civil rights and liberties), the formal institutions which shape the public debate (the Presidency, Congress, and the Courts), the issues at the heart of this debate (both domestic and foreign policy), the other key players in the political arena (public opinion, parties, the media and interest groups), and the ways in which these issues are decided (legislation, campaigns and elections).

 Lecture Topics and Readings

-Readings from: Ansolabehere, Stephen, Ginsberg, Benjamin, Lowi, Theodore & Shepsle, Kenneth.
+Sources: Ansolabehere, Stephen, Ginsberg, Benjamin, Lowi, Theodore & Shepsle, Kenneth.
 2019.
 American Government: Power and Purpose, Brief 15th Edition.